Seasons of Discouragement

-God doesn’t just suggest encouragement, he actually commands it.
+God doesn’t just suggest encouragement; he actually commands it.
 What’s more, he gives us reasons to find that encouragement along with sources for making that happen.
-Scripture reminds believers that God’s promises continual support for his people, particularly when they become weary, depressed or disillusioned.
-And the encouragement it offers comes through a focus on God, not on ourselves or our problems.
+The Bible reminds believers that God’s promises continual support for his people, particularly when they become weary, depressed, or disillusioned.
+The encouragement it offers comes through a focus on God, not on us or our problems.

-For me, that focus consistently involves allowing Scripture to:
+For me, that focus consistently involves allowing the Bible to:

 - Shape my perspective

 - Keep me thankful